sohanmaheshwar/workshop-textract-comprehend-es/synchronous/Lab3/README.md

 In this lab, we will focus on step 7, in which we will index the data in ElasticSearch.
 See labs [1](../Lab1/README.md#archi_sync) and [2](../Lab2/README.md#archi_sync) for the previous steps.

-## Dependencies for the lambda function
+## Dependencies for the Lambda function
 As the function will interact with ElasticSearch, we need to provide some libraries.
 We'll do that using a [Lambda Layer](https://docs.aws.amazon.com/lambda/latest/dg/configuration-layers.html).
 A layer is zip archive that contains libraries or dependencies you can use in a Lambda function without needing to include it in the Lambda package itself.
 In [Lambda](https://console.aws.amazon.com/lambda/home), click on your *documentTextract-xyz* function then click on **Layers**:

 ![Layer](images/layer.png)